2011 Cricket World Cup: Venues

 All the Indian stadiums for the tournament had been finalised by mid-October 2009, and those of Bangladesh and Sri Lanka in late October 2009.
 The ICC announced all the venues in Mumbai on 2 November 2009.
-Two new stadiums were constructed in Kandy and Hambantota, Sri Lanka, for the event.
+Two new stadiums were constructed in Kandy and Sooriyawewa, Sri Lanka, for the event while a total of 7 matches were played down at the Premadasa, including a semi-final.

-Umpires
+Match officials

 The umpire selection panel selected 18 umpires excluding a reserve umpire, Enamul Haque (Bangladesh) to officiate at the World Cup: five from Australia, three from England, two each from India, New Zealand, Pakistan and Sri Lanka, and one each from South Africa and the West Indies.